lukeschafer/noderunner/Readme.md

   - showSuccesses   : bool [default:false] Whether to log successful tests to console
   - suppressConsole : bool [default:false] Enables noderunner to override console.log and console.err so it doesn't clutter output
   - useColors       : bool [default:true]  Whether to color console ouput.
 Defaults false if platform == win32
+  - writeToConsole  : bool [default:true]  Should noderunner log success/failure messages to console? (set false only if you subscribe to the events)

 Run all tests in a directory